Kingcitaldo125/PythonPOP3Gmail/README.txt

 Follow the instructions in the module to download your emails to an email folder.
 The default path is set to my machine's desktop with a folder - set this path to whatever folder you wish on yours.

+Please edit the new "dumpPath" text file to whatever directory you wish to dump emails to.
+This path should reflect and empty folder on your pc.

 You may also want to add a password filename to the main directory that will contain your app password, or whatever you choose to access your inbox.